dddrrreee/cs240lx-22spr/labs/8-i2c-adc/README.md

 ---------------------------------------------------------------------------
-### Part 2: use your adc to decode readings from a mic or temperature sensor
+### Part 2: use your adc to decode readings from the mic

-We have both microphones (`docs/max4466-ebay.pdf`) and temperature sensors in class.
-You should get one, download the datasheet, and get make sure you get some sensible data.
+We gave out microphones (`docs/max4466-ebay.pdf`) in class.
+You should download the datasheet, and get make sure you get some sensible data.

 ---------------------------------------------------------------------------
 ### Exension: use the alert pin to detect when a reading is available.